 According to the CDC, between 2017-2020, 14.7 million children and adolescents between the ages of 2-19 years old were affected by childhood obesity.
 Understanding the prevalence of the childhood obesity epidemic and how to counteract this issue is key to determining the solution.
 When families enjoy at least three family meals per week together, benefits include a 12% reduction in the odds of being overweight, a 20% reduction in eating unhealthy foods, and a 35% reduction in disordered eating habits, in addition to an increase in eating healthy foods by 24%.
 Family meals do not need to be extravagant or labor-intensive to reap the benefits.
 Utilizing options such as the family meal kits or buying a few simple, fresh ingredients can provide the same benefits.

-Nutrition for Longevity’s family meal kits provides three nutritious meals for a quick, healthy alternative to cooking during those busy work weeks.
+Nutrition for Longevity has created a solution for family meal time by pairing healthy, nutritious meal options with the ease of meal delivery.
+Family meal kits provide three nourishing meals for a quick alternative to cooking during those busy work weeks.
 The meals provided are well-rounded, offering high-quality protein, complex carbohydrates, and fresh vegetables to meet the needs of everyone in the family.
+Based on research, three family meals per week is the goal.
+Nutrition for Longevity delivers three chef-curated meals per week, meeting that goal easily.
 By utilizing the family meal kits, families can spend more time together and embrace the social connection and benefit of family mealtime.

 Family Eating Habits